mslinn/go-ethereum-walkthrough/packages.md

 2. Only the directories that map 1:1 with packages are shown in this table.
 The exception is the `ethereum` package, which is defined in only one file: [`interfaces.go`](https://github.com/ethereum/go-ethereum/blob/master/interfaces.go).
 There is a note in that file to migrate the contents to the `event` package.

 3. Go&rsquo;s [special treatment](https://blog.gopheracademy.com/advent-2015/vendor-folder/) of the [`vendor/`](https://github.com/ethereum/go-ethereum/tree/master/vendor) directory defines dependencies which contain a minimal framework for creating and organizing command line Go applications, and a rich testing extension for Go&rsquo;s testing package.
+Details are here: https://github.com/ethereum/go-ethereum/wiki/Developers'-Guide#managing-vendored-dependencies

 ### Top-Level Packages